-My research investigates how sexual orientation, gender, and their intersections shape socioeconomic inequality across multiple domains.
-Grounded in theories of social stratification and minority stress, I employ a primarily quantitative methodological approach that draws on both nationally representative data and original survey collections.
-My analytical strategies include multilevel modeling, decomposition techniques, structural equation modeling, propensity score matching, and more.
-My research agenda spans three interrelated areas: (1) occupational stratification and labor market inequality; (2) identity processes at both individual and collective levels and their implications for mental health; and (3) family and demographic behaviors.
-Collectively, this body of work advances our understanding of how structural forces and identity processes interact to produce and sustain inequalities in the lives of women and sexual minority individuals in the United States.
+My research examines how sexual orientation, gender, and their intersections shape socioeconomic and health inequalities across multiple domains.
+Grounded in theories of social stratification and minority stress, I primarily employ quantitative methods, drawing on both nationally representative data and original survey collections.
+My analytical approaches include multilevel modeling, decomposition techniques, structural equation modeling, propensity score matching, and latent class analysis, among others.
+My research agenda spans four interrelated areas: (1) occupational stratification and labor market inequality across the life course; (2) family and demographic outcomes; (3) the health consequences of social stratification; and (4) the social psychology of work and identity.
+Collectively, this body of work advances understanding of how structural forces and identity processes interact to produce and sustain inequalities among women and sexual minority populations.

-My works have been published in Social Science Research, Socius, Sexuality Research and Social Policy, and RSF: The Russell Sage Foundation Journal of the Social Sciences.
+My works have been published in the Journal of Marriage and Family, Social Science Research, Socius, Sexuality Research and Social Policy, and RSF: The Russell Sage Foundation Journal of the Social Sciences.

 Department of Sociology and Criminology